-Communication skills: Agents who are shy and easy to turn down won't sell or help too much.
-You need to have a confident team of excellent communicators who are sincere, sympathetic, but also persuasive.
-What's more, none of them should comply to let customers leave the conversation dissatisfied.
+Communication skills: Agents who are shy and easy to turn down won’t sell or help too much.
+You need to have a confident team of excellent communicators who are sincere and sympathetic but also persuasive.
+What’s more, none of them should comply to let customers leave the conversation dissatisfied.

-Active listening: By Harvard Business Review survey, an average person recalls around 25 % of what someone has said.
-That is not enough for solving a problem.
-Your agents need to be listening masters, since customers hate repeating themselves.
+Active listening: By a Harvard Business Review survey, an average person recalls around 25 % of what someone has said.
+That is not enough to solve a problem.
+Your agents need to be listening masters since customers hate repeating themselves.

-In order to solve an issue successfully, your team has to precisely understand it, no matter how complicated it may be.
+In order to solve an issue successfully, your team has to understand it, no matter how complicated it may be precise.
 Some advanced customer service software features may be of help here, such as real-time call notes.

-To train listening, try to add a short role play to your training.
-Create pairs and let agents take turns in talking, for about 1 - 2 minutes.
+To train to listen, try to add a short role play to your training.
+Create pairs and let agents take turns in talking for about 1 – 2 minutes.
 The other person then has to reflect on what was communicated and include an empathetic answer to show the level of understanding.

 Knowledge: No less important than communication.
 Knowing their stuff is crucial for each agent.
-Discuss in detail how your product works and what is the pricing.
+Discuss in detail how your product works and what the pricing is.

 #3 Support Employee Satisfaction